Donald Sidney-Fryer: 1978–1990: Clark Ashton Smith scholarship

-After Clark Ashton Smith’s death in 1961, his widow Carol had entrusted Sidney-Fryer’s friend Robert A. “Rah” Hoffman with Smith’s private literary notebook, used by the author from 1929 for more than thirty years until his death.
-Hoffman and Sidney-Fryer spent months deciphering Smith’s handwriting and transcribing the text.
+Clark Ashton Smith's widow Carol entrusted Sidney-Fryer's friend Robert A. “Rah” Hoffman with Smith's private literary notebook, used by the author from 1929 for more than thirty years until his death.
+Hoffman and Sidney-Fryer spent months deciphering Smith's handwriting and transcribing the text.
 Then they wrote introductory material and an index.
-Sidney-Fryer obtained supplementary material from poet Marvin R. Hiemstra and Smith’s close friend George F. Haas.
+Sidney-Fryer obtained supplementary material from poet Marvin R. Hiemstra and Smith's close friend George F. Haas.
 The resulting book, The Black Book of Clark Ashton Smith, was published by Arkham House in 1979.
 Although edited by Sidney-Fryer and Hoffman, for unknown reasons they are not credited as editors in the book itself.
 Smith expert Ron Hilger wrote: "One of the most important research tools available to the Smith scholar ... is The Black Book of Clark Ashton Smith."

 1980 A Vision of Doom: Poems by Ambrose Bierce edited by Donald Sidney-Fryer.

-A Vision of Doom: Poems by Ambrose Bierce, a collection of poems by Ambrose Bierce edited by Sidney-Fryer, was published in 1980 by Donald M. Grant, Publisher, Inc..
+A Vision of Doom: Poems by Ambrose Bierce, a collection of poems by Ambrose Bierce edited by Sidney-Fryer, was published in 1980 by Donald M. Grant, Publisher, Inc.

 Next Sidney-Fryer edited three collections of Clark Ashton Smith short stories for publisher Pocket Books: The City of the Singing Flame (1981), The Last Incantation (1982), and The Monster of the Prophecy (1983).
 The Pocket Books collections were mass-market paperbacks of Smith's fiction, so by editing them Sidney-Fryer expanded Smith's audience to tens of thousands more readers than his prior publications.

 In 1989, Greenwood Press published the anthology Strange Shadows: The Uncollected Fiction and Essays by Clark Ashton Smith.
 Sidney-Fryer edited the collection with Steve Behrends and Rah Hoffman.
 They persuaded author Robert Bloch to write an introduction.

-In 1990, two Smith-related books edited by Sidney-Fryer were published: The Devil's Notebook: Collected Epigrams and Pensées of Clark Ashton Smith and an annotated edition of Smith's best-known poem, The Hashish-Eater.
+In 1990, two more Smith-related books edited by Sidney-Fryer were published: The Devil's Notebook: Collected Epigrams and Pensées of Clark Ashton Smith and an annotated edition of Smith's best-known poem, The Hashish-Eater.
+In 1990 a third book edited by Sidney-Fryer was also published.
+As Green as Emeraude: The Collected Poems of Margo Skinner included an introduction in which Sidney-Fryer named Skinner as one of the California Romantics.
 (In 2008, a second edition of the annotated The Hashish-Eater was published that included an audio CD with Sidney-Fryer reciting that poem and others by Smith.)
-In 1990 a third book, non-Smith-related, also was published.
-As Green as Emeraude: The Collected Poems of Margo Skinner, edited by Sidney-Fryer, included an introduction in which Sidney-Fryer described Skinner as one of the California Romantics.